The Raid 2: Casting and filming

 Dead or Alive 2: Birds) and Kitamura Kazuki, known for his roles in Young Thugs: Innocent Blood, Dead or Alive and Ley Lines, but also known for being the only one of the three Japanese actors appeared in Indonesian films, following his appearance in the 2014 film Killers.

 Evans also revealed on Twitter that Yayan Ruhian, who played Mad Dog in The Raid, will return for the sequel as a new character called Prakoso, the machete-wielding chief assassin of Bangun.
 He claimed that he would not do a martial arts film without Ruhian being involved.
-Ruhian, who is a choreographer of the film, also trained Estelle in pencak silat.
+Ruhian, who is also a choreographer for the film, trained Estelle in pencak silat.

 In January 2013, PT Merantau Films and XYZ Films announced the start of production.
 The filming process took about seven months and ended in July 2013.

 The film's lead cinematographer Matt Flannery tweeted that at least three RED cameras were used in a test shoot of a chase scene.
 Gareth Evans mentioned that they were using RED Scarlet for 95% of the shoot, Epic for slow mo, and Go Pro 3 for quick cuts during the car chase.